james-bowman/blog/content/post/socratic-questions.md

 Can you give me an example?<br>
 Could you explain further?<br>
 Are you saying X?<br>
+What is the problem you are trying to solve?<br>

 #### 2. Challenging assumptions
 Is that always the case? <br>